Mormon spectrums of orthodoxy and practice

-Various spectrums of beliefs or practice within Mormonism accounts for categories of Mormons possessing faith or skepticism regarding various doctrines of The Church of Jesus Christ of Latter-day Saints (the mainstream LDS Church), or pertaining to issues of orthopraxy/heteropraxy, among those identifying as Mormon.
-People may also partake of Mormon culture to some degree as a result of having been raised in the LDS Church or else having converted and spent a large portion of one's life as an active member of the LDS Church.
+Various spectrums of beliefs or practice within Mormonism account for categories of Mormons possessing faith or skepticism regarding various doctrine of the largest denomination in the Latter Day Saint movement, the Church of Jesus Christ of Latter-day Saints (LDS Church), or pertaining to issues of orthopraxy/heteropraxy, among those identifying as Mormon.
+People may also partake of Mormon culture to some degree as a result of having been raised in the LDS Church or else having converted and spent a large portion of their life as an active member of the LDS Church.
 Such "cultural" Mormons may or may not be actively involved with the church.
-In some cases they may not even be, or have ever been, official members of the church.
+In some cases they may not even be, or have ever been, official church members.

 Many cultural Mormons possess a strongly Mormon identity and abide with an appreciation for the lessons and the love they have received in the course of long church membership.
 Cultural Mormons do not necessarily hold anti-Mormon sentiments and often support the goals of the church.
 Many retain a sense of Mormon identity for life.

-Both secular Mormons and progressive Mormons are sometimes referred to as on the left side of the religious spectrums; the more typical mainstream Mormons, in the center; and religious Mormons dissidents who disagree with certain changes to "original teachings" within Mormonism, on the right.
+Both secular and progressive Mormons are sometimes referred to as on the left side of the religious spectrums; the more typical mainstream Mormons, in the center; and religious Mormon dissidents who disagree with certain changes to "original teachings" within Mormonism, on the right.
 Segments of the right include both fundamentalist Mormons and dissidents who participate in the Remnant movement.

 Overview

 The LDS Church tolerates a certain amount of disbelief in its doctrines and practices; but, in certain instances it might consider them grounds for disciplinary action.

 LDS Church leaders teach that certain doubts can be resolved by "instruction, study, and prayer, which result in increased testimony, which drives out further doubts."
-However, disbelief in certain core doctrines (e.g.: the role of Jesus Christ as Savior and Redeemer; sustaining the leaders of the church as fulfilling their roles as prophets, seers, and revelators; etc.) can prevent a Mormon from participating in certain activities, such as priesthood ordinances and temple worship.
-Some Mormons keep certain doubts secret in order to participate in such activities, or to avoid conflict with family and friends.
+However, disbelief in certain core doctrines (e.g., the role of Jesus as savior and redeemer, sustaining the leaders of the church as fulfilling their roles as prophets, seers, and revelators, etc.) can prevent a Mormon from participating in certain activities, such as priesthood ordinances and temple worship.
+Some Mormons keep doubts secret in order to participate in such activities or avoid conflict with family and friends.